Oswaldo Cabrera Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.99 team ERA ranks 12th across all MLB pitching staffs.
+- The Guardians have the 12th-ranked team ERA among all league pitching staffs (4.01).

-- The Guardians give up the seventh-fewest home runs in baseball (27 total, 0.9 per game).
+- Guardians pitchers combine to surrender 29 home runs (one per game), the ninth-fewest in the league.

-- Bibee (1-0) takes the mound for the Guardians to make his second start of the season.
+- The Guardians will send Bieber (2-1) to the mound to make his seventh start of the season.
+He is 2-1 with a 3.11 ERA and 26 strikeouts in 37 2/3 innings pitched.

-- The righty last pitched on Wednesday against the Colorado Rockies, when he tossed 5 2/3 innings, allowing one earned run while giving up six hits.
+- In his last appearance on Friday, the righty went seven innings against the Boston Red Sox, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.